xeluxee/competitest.nvim/README.md

 - [Edit](#add-or-edit-a-testcase) a testcases with `:CompetiTestEdit`
 - [Delete](#remove-a-testcase) a testcase with `:CompetiTestDelete`
 - [Run](#run-testcases) your program across all the testcases with `:CompetiTestRun`, showing results and execution data in a nice interactive window
+- [Download](#receive-testcases) testcases automatically from competitive programming platforms with `:CompetiTestReceive`
 - Customizable highlight groups.
 See [Highlights](#highlights)
 - Interface resizes automatically when Neovim window is resized